klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 }
 ```

-For more details about deploy contract, See [CountBapp tutorial - 6.
-Deploy Contract](https://docs.klaytn.com/bapp/tutorials/count-bapp/6.-deploy-contract)
+For more details about deploying contracts, See [CountBapp tutorial - 6.
+Deploy Contract](https://docs.klaytn.com/bapp/tutorials/count-bapp/6.-deploy-contract).

 ### 5-2.
 Create a contract instance